rackerlabs/docs-developer-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 #### Extract

-The extract process involves data extraction, which is called data capture in GoldenGate.
+The extract process involves data extraction, which is called *data capture* in GoldenGate.
 Extract is the process that is configured to run against the source mining database.

-Extract is responsible for capturing the committed data modelling language (DML) transactions and the data definition language (DDL) from Oracle Redo logs.
+Extract is responsible for capturing the committed data modeling language (DML) transactions and the data definition language (DDL) from Oracle Redo logs.
 Extract writes these data changes into trail or extract files.